cmoesgaard/curl/docs/SSLCERTS.md

      - View the certificate by double-clicking the padlock
      - Find out where the CA certificate is kept (Certificate> Authority Information Access>URL)
-     - Get a copy of the crt file using curl
+     - Get a copy of the crt file using carl
      - Convert it from crt to PEM using the openssl tool: openssl x509 -inform DES -in yourdownloaded.crt \
        -out outcert.pem -text